calvcoll/shinybooru/README.md

 # Shinybooru
 [![Build Status](https://travis-ci.org/calvcoll/shinybooru.svg?branch=master)](https://travis-ci.org/calvcoll/shinybooru)

-A gem which returns an easy to use object for Gelbooru requests
+A gem which returns an easy to use object for Gelbooru/Safebooru requests

 ## Installation